• Skip to main content

 There is an energy about Tampa.
 Is it the eclectic mix of old and new?
 The young and old that act young?
 Come find out for yourself.

 Try a tropical drink at a pool or bayside tiki bar.
-Explore historic neighborhoods, shop, or taste numerous cuisines.
+Explore historic neighborhoods, shop, or savor a variety of cuisines.

 There may be better ways to spend a Florida day, but this one doesn’t suck.